Progressive capitalism

 Historically, progressive capitalism has been associated with periods of significant economic growth and reduced inequality, such as the New Deal and the Golden age of capitalism in the mid-20th century.
 It contrasts sharply with neoliberal free market capitalism, which tends to reject such interventions in favor of self-regulating markets with more narrowly distributed results.
-In recent years, progressive capitalism has been promoted by figures like New Keynesian Nobel-winning economist Joseph Stiglitz, former Minister of State for Science, Research and Innovation, David Sainsbury, and U.S. Congressman, Ro Khanna.
+Since the early 2000s, progressive capitalism has been prominently advocated by New Keynesian economist Joseph Stiglitz, by British politician David Sainsbury following his 2013 book "Progressive Capitalism: How to Achieve Economic Growth, Liberty and Social Justice", and by U.S. Congressman, Ro Khanna (representing California's 17th district since 2017).